Bagging a sub 4 hour marathon is all about getting that 4 hour marathon pace right.

 Head over to our marathon training plan database for full access to all plans.

-The training schedule which accompanies this post is designed around 5 months of training.
-If you have more time, gradually build yourself up to the mileage detailed in week 1.
+The training schedule accompanying this guide is designed for five months of training.
+If you have more time, gradually build up to the mileage detailed in week 1.

-If you have less than 5 months, I recommend you count backward from the end of the training plan and jump in there.
+If you have less than five months, I recommend you count backward from the end of the training plan and jump in there.

 We’ve teamed with TrainingPeaks to offer a premium version of the sub 4-hr Marathon Training Plan: